Hal Borland: Early life and education

 Borland was born on the plains in Sterling, Nebraska, to Sarah M (née Clinaburg) and William Arthur Borland.
 When Hal was 10, the family moved 30 miles south of Brush, Colorado, where his father staked out a homesteader's claim on the prairie.
 Hal later detailed his experience on the homestead in his book "High, Wide, and Lonesome."
 After proving out on the homestead claim, his father sold the homestead and bought a weekly newspaper in Flagler, Colorado, where Hal finished his school years.
 This experience is detailed in his book "Country Editor's Boy."
 After attending local schools, he studied at the University of Colorado from 1918 to 1920, majoring in engineering.
 While there, he held jobs at the Denver Post and the Flagler News.
 It was during this time he realized his true calling was as an author, and he soon moved to New York where he studied journalism and graduated from Columbia University in 1923 with a Bachelor of Arts degree in literature.
 While living in New York City, Borland came down with a life-threatening case of appendicitis.
 Subsequently, he and his wife, Barbara Dodge Borland, moved to Salisbury, Connecticut.
-This Hill, This Valley is about their first year there, and in and is considered a classic in American nature writing.
+This Hill, This Valley is about their first year there, and is considered a classic in American nature writing.